 Coming from the week with his father again, the next session was the most difficult.
 Owen’s refusal to engage continued for the second consecutive session.
 He had protested vehemently about coming, and was persistent in seeking an early ending session ending.
 Some work similar to that which had been done in the past was accomplished, but when a lull occurred in the interchanges, he began acting out.
 This time he engaged in a mimicking echolalia, repeating word for word what had just been said by either me or his mother.

 Once again, Owen did begin to settle down, and left in a state just below that of equanumity, not polite, but not in derogation.
-In my running commentary notes, part of the entry was “the return to previous levels of resistance is verging on an on-going problem.
+In my running notes, part of the entry was “the return to previous levels of resistance is verging on an on-going problem.
 As long as he’s in counseling, though, we can deal with it.”

 If something happens three times, you have a problem.

 Indeed.
 That was the last session.
-For another session following the week with his father, Owen refused to return.
+For the session following the week with his father, Owen refused to return.
 A day later, the father wrote a long email to the mother which was quite contemptuous about the therapy, about counseling in general, and presumably toward me personally.
-The mother didn’t venture those, and I didn’t ask.
+The mother didn’t venture those comments, and I didn’t ask.
 She had grace, the same form she exhibited during the intake when, in response to the question ‘what led to the divorce?’, she simply identified “incompatibility”.
 She always exhibited devotion, but something really deleterious must have happened in this marriage, and then to dissolution and his relatively swift re-marriage that must have hurt, something presumably being managed in her own therapy.
 At the same time, she is the matriarch of this family, divorce or no, and her most vested interest is in keeping the basic family bonds and six relationships between the four of them as intact as possible, a mother’s task of joy and curse.
 Owen had retained some of his gains through the last difficult weeks, important gains.
 Mother had made changes quickly and easily.

 Several recommendations were made to the mother relative to the management of Owen, and toward family relationships in general.
 The door was left open.
 She was disappointed but observed that the sessions had demonstrated her son could, indeed, get better, and she believed he would do so.
 I mentioned research that suggests the biological maturation process of youth continues until age 28.
 She had plenty of time, plenty of skill, and at heart a good kid.